Vision Decline in Old Age Affects Ability to See Color

 So what can you do to prevent cataracts?
 The first step is easy – if you’re a smoker, quit now.
 Smoking is known to cause cataracts, so one of the best ways to prevent them from happening is to stop smoking, or never start in the first place.

-You can also prevent vision decline through preventing cataracts by increasing your carotenoid intake.
-You can find carotenoids dark, leafy greens and bright red and orange fruits and vegetables.
+You can also prevent vision decline by preventing cataracts by increasing your carotenoid intake.
+You can find carotenoids in dark, leafy greens and bright red and orange fruits and vegetables.
 The carotenoids prevent oxidation in your eyes, which causes cataracts to form in the first place.

 Staving Off Color Vision Loss and Prolonging Visual Acuity